A Skeptical Look at

 - Tod LePine, M.D.
 (DFH medical advisor and scientific advisory board chairman) contributes to DFH's educational outreach and clinical training for providers and advises DFH's product development team.
 He is a also faculty member of the American Academy of Anti- Aging Medicine and teaches seminars on "advanced nutritional and biochemical laboratory testing."
 He is board certified in internal medicine and practices with Dr. Mark Hyman at The UltraWellness Center in in Lenox, Massachusetts, where he specializes in "integrative functional medicine" and focuses on "helping patients achieve optimal health by adopting his teachings on healthy lifestyle habits and restoring balance to the body's nutritional biochemistry."
 His areas of interest are said to include "optimal aging, bio-detoxification, exploration of the human microbiome and its effect in health and disease, autoimmune disorders, and the neurobiology of mood and cognitive disorders."

-DFH's most visible distributors appear to be Hong Kong-based Biorna-Quantics and Designs for Health – Canada, which operates from a shared office building called Northspace in North York, Ontario.
+In 2018, DFH's most visible distributors appeared to be Hong Kong-based Biorna-Quantics and Designs for Health – Canada, which operates from a shared office building called Northspace in North York, Ontario.
 Products can also be obtained from Amazon.com and a few practitioner sites that sell products without practitioner involvement.

-The Biorna Quantics Facebook page promises "the science to know your body" and "the tools to optimise it."
-In addition to DFH supplement products, the company markets home-collection laboratory kits that lead to supplement recommendations.
-Visitors to its Web site are invited begin their health journey with a free online BQ iAppraisal, during which enter data on their height, weight, exercise activities, diet (whether vegetarian), environmental stresses, diseases, and symptoms.
+The Biorna Quantics Facebook page promised "the science to know your body" and "the tools to optimise it."
+In addition to DFH supplement products, the company marketed home-collection laboratory kits that lead to supplement recommendations.
+Visitors to its Web site were invited begin their health journey with a free online BQ iAppraisal, during which they entered data on their height, weight, exercise activities, diet (whether vegetarian), environmental stresses, diseases, and symptoms.
 I took the test several times.
 First I pretended to be a 30-year man or woman who exercised moderately, had no significant envirionmental stresses, and had no health problems.
 In both cases, the test report recommended purchasing four supplement products and undergoing home laboratory tests.
 Then I took the appraisal several more times, pretending to be older and have various health problems.
 The more problems I mentioned, the greater the number of recommended supplements and tests.
 I do not believe that any of the recommendations I received were medically valid.
+In April 2019, the Bioran Quantics home page announced that it had permanently closed its business.

 DFH's 2017 catalog lists 260 products and describes their uses in vague, general terms.
 Adrenal Complex, for example, is said to be a glandular-based product designed to support overall adrenal function.
 Berb-Evail is said to support healthy blood sugar levels and exhibit antimicrobial properties.
 CraveArrest is said to promote an optimal balance of the major neurotransmitters.
 GI Microb-X is said to have a long history of use for supporting a healthy gastrointestinal microbial balance.
 Oil of Oregano is said to have powerful antioxidant and intestinal cleansing benefits and help to maintain a healthy microbial balance.
 Ingredients in Olive Leaf Extract have been shown to have antimicrobial properties, antioxidant power, have the ability to support phagocytosis, and can also be used to support the health of the cardiovascular system.
 Phosphatidylcholine is said to be excellent for emulsifying fat, making it extremely valuable for liver health and supporting absorption of all fat-soluble nutrients.
 And so on .